 What is the proposed ban?

 If it goes through, this ban would make M855 illegal for use by civilians.
-Earlier in 2015, BATFE announced the potential ban on M855 by citing the aforementioned LEOPA of 85/86, which gives the federal government the authority to ban AP rounds.
+Earlier in 2015, BATFE announced a potential ban on M855 by citing the aforementioned LEOPA of 85/86, which gives the federal government the authority to ban AP rounds.
 Common thinking is that the proliferation of AR pistols capable of firing M855 has led to this proposal, and while there may be some truth in those pistols being used as an excuse, this certainly is not the first time a particular type of ammunition has been banned (Who here remember Black Talons?).
-Of course, there are some common sense problems with the logic being used by the White House.
+Of course, there are some commonsense problems with the logic being used by the White House.

 Another statement made by the White House involves what they say is the fact that any “easily concealed weapons” capable of penetrating body armor should not be allowed.
-When this statement has been made, it’s been specifically in reference to AR-15 platform pistols, which are anything but easily concealed.
+While this statement has been made, it’s been specifically in reference to AR-15 platform pistols, which are anything but easily concealed.
 In fact, they are, on average, two feet long and between five and seven pounds.
 This is far from the definition of easy to conceal.
-For comparison, my daily carry is six inches long, four inches tall, and weighs less than two pounds fully loaded.
-Anything larger is flat out impossible for me to conceal, and my preferred CC is actually larger than those carried by many gun owners.
+For comparison, my daily carry is six inches long, four inches tall, and weighs less than two pounds, fully loaded.
+Anything larger is flat-out impossible for me to conceal, and my preferred CC is actually larger than those carried by many gun owners.

-Another proponent of the idea that AR-15 style pistols are small is one of Bloomberg’s Everytown leaders, Mark Glaze, who said he’s “worried about…handguns that are cheap, small, and easy to conceal, if they can carry bullets that can cut through your Kevlar vest.”
+Another proponent of the idea that AR-15 style pistols are small is one of Bloomberg’s Everytown leaders, Mark Glaze, who said he’s “worried about…handguns that are cheap, small, and easy to conceal if they can carry bullets that can cut through your Kevlar vest.”
 See above regarding size, and as for price, well-made AR platform pistols cost over four digits, often nearly $2000.
 This also brings up another point being pushed by the White House: the idea that ridding the public of M855 removes the existence of ammunition capable of penetrating commonly issued body armor.
 The reality is there are many rifle rounds capable of that kind of penetration, including, but not limited to, .308 Win, 7.62x39mm, .30-06, .223 Rem, and, of course, all 5.56x45mm.
-But wait, you say, the wording of the current AP bans lists the ban as applying to only rounds that can be fired through handguns.
+But wait, you say, the wording of the current AP ban lists the ban as applying only to rounds that can be fired through handguns.
 Well, those strictures don’t protect much of anything, either, because everything from 9mm to .45 ACP to .44 Magnum can penetrate at least one type of body armor.
 If you follow this logic far enough, the only handgun rounds protected in the end would be .22LR and .380 ACP.

 And then there’s the issue of gun violence.
 According to Obama campaigner Marjorie Clifton, “most” of the shootings that have taken place in recent years have involved the use of M855 ammunition.
-This is patently untrue, and while some choose to claim Clifton simply misspoke out of excitement or nerves, she has had ample opportunity to build her public speaking skills and undoubtedly knew exactly what she was saying.
+This is patently untrue, and while some choose to claim Clifton simply misspoke out of excitement or nerves, she has had ample opportunity to build her public speaking skills and undoubtedly knows exactly what she is saying.
 In fact, according to the FBI’s own database, which has been operating for almost 40 years, there are absolutely no records of M855 ammunition being used in even one public shooting.
 There are also no records of a single case of M855 being used against a member of law enforcement.
 In fact, there are no records of 5.56/.223-chambered pistols being used against LEOs, period.
 Why?
-Because your average criminal prefers pistols that can actually be easily concealed, whether in the waistband of their pants or the palm of their hand, and they also prefer truly cheap weapons.
+Because your average criminal prefers pistols that can be easily concealed, whether in the waistband of their pants or the palm of their hand, and they also prefer truly cheap weapons.
 And while you’ll find some larger-caliber shootings, statistics for the past 25 years show the three calibers most commonly used against LEOs are .380 ACP, 9mm, and .38 Special.
 As 17-year LE veteran Brent Ball said, “As a police officer, I’m not worried about AR pistols, because you can see them.
 It’s the small gun in a guy’s hand that you can’t see that kills you.”